Sticky Sessions & Manual Rotation

 Simply add -session- followed by any identifier to your username:

-# Format: username-session-YOURID:password # Example: Create a session called "mysession" curl -x "john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" https://checkip.amazonaws.com # Every request with "john-session-mysession" uses the same exit IP curl -x "john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" https://checkip.amazonaws.com curl -x "john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" https://checkip.amazonaws.com
+# Format: username-session-YOURID:password # Example: Create a session called "mysession" curl -x "john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" https://checkip.amazonaws.com # Every request with "john-session-mysession" uses the same exit IP for that route curl -x "john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" https://checkip.amazonaws.com curl -x "john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" https://checkip.amazonaws.com

 For IP-Based Authentication (Hybrid Auth Mode)